Balkaneros91/Hangman_game/README.md

 ## Programs Used

-- [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub and Heroku.
+- [Git](https://git-scm.com/) by utilizing the Gitpod terminal for version control.

-- [GitHub](https://github.com/) was used to store the projects code after being pushed from Git.
+- [GitHub](https://github.com/) used to store the project once pushed from Git.

-- [Heroku](https://heroku.com/) was used for the deployed application.
+- [Heroku](https://heroku.com/) used for deploying the application.

-- [Lucid Chart](https://www.lucidchart.com/) to map the flowchart for the game.
+- [Lucid Chart](https://www.lucidchart.com/) to map the game's flowchart.

-- [PEP8 online](http://pep8online.com/checkresult) to find indentation errors in Python.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) to find indentation errors in Python.

 [Back to content list](<#contents>)